nqs48/Krello_ADev_Frontend/README.md

- # Krello - Management Tasks
+  # Krello Management Tasks: Frontend
 Demo project where developments a website is carried out, based on the popular activity management tool **trello**.
 Activities such as creating, deleting and updating boards, task management based on the canva model are emulated.

 ---